BigSamu/Buda_Spread_API/README.md

 pip3 install pipenv
 ```

-If you want to run the API using [Docker](https://www.docker.com/) in your local environemnt, then `docker` and `docker-compose` will be required.
+If you want to run the API using [Docker](https://www.docker.com/) in your local environment, then `docker` and `docker-compose` will be required.
 The best and easiest way to install Docker in your local environment is by installing [Docker Desktop](https://docs.docker.com/desktop/).

 <!-- 3.2) Installation -->
 <!-- ----------------------------------------------------------------------- -->